 Sobriety and recovery is a lifelong journey in that you get to choose sobriety every day.
 And if you experience a setback, which is part of the human experience, you can keep moving forward on your path.

 No matter what your goals are for changing your relationship with alcohol, you don’t have to go it alone.
-At Monument, you can work with a Care Team to create an evidence-based treatment plan personalized to you.
+Explore treatment at Monument and work with a Care Team to create an evidence-based treatment plan personalized to you.
 We’re here for you!